Mary Wilson (singer): The Supremes: 1959–1977

 In 1972, Wilson took the lead on "I Keep It Hid", from The Supremes Produced and Arranged by Jimmy Webb.
 That same year, Cindy Birdsong left the group following marriage and pregnancy and was replaced by Lynda Laurence (then Tucker).
 The group's popularity and place on record charts dropped significantly.
-For the first time in a decade, two singles in a row failed to break into the top 40, including the Stevie Wonder penned-and-produced "Bad Weather".
+For the first time in a decade, two singles in a row failed to break into the top 40: The Stevie Wonder penned-and-produced "Bad Weather", and "I Guess I'll Miss the Man", written by Stephen Schwartz.
 Discouraged, Jean Terrell and Lynda Laurence both departed in late 1973.
 Scherrie Payne was recruited from a group called The Glass House, and Cindy Birdsong returned.
 Beginning with this lineup change, Wilson began doing almost half of the group's lead vocal duties, as she was considered the group's main attraction and reason for continuing.

 In 1975, Wilson sang lead on the Top 10 disco hit "Early Morning Love", which was released as a single in the United Kingdom only from the album, The Supremes.
 In 1976, the group scored its final Top 40 hit single with "I'm Gonna Let My Heart Do the Walking", written and produced by Brian and Eddie Holland and included on the album High Energy.
 Birdsong again departed, just before the album's release, and was replaced by the group's final official member, Susaye Greene, whose voice was dubbed over two songs.
 High Energy was well-received, but the follow-up album Mary, Scherrie & Susaye, released in 1977, would be their last.
 During a meeting with Motown, Wilson's husband Pedro Ferrer had notified Motown that Wilson would leave the Supremes to embark on a solo career.
 On June 12, 1977, Wilson gave her farewell performance with the Supremes at London's Drury Lane Theatre.
 Meanwhile, Payne and Greene had planned to continue as the Supremes, but a replacement for Wilson proved to be unsuccessful, in which the Supremes officially disbanded.